pillar-webmaster/pillar-webspace/README.md

 <pre>
 php artisan db:refactor --class=ClassNameOfRefactorClass
 </pre>

-ClassNameOfRefactorClass is a refactor class in database/refactors
+&emsp;ClassNameOfRefactorClass is a refactor class in database/refactors

 4. Converted all table list to use DataTables, allowed sorting of columns and search